kostasdak/go-arp-scan-sniff/README.md

 ```
 ***

-* Sniff network and get ARP packets only, even from devices that are NOT in the same IP Range,
+* Sniff network and get ARP packets only, even from devices that are NOT in the same IP Range.
-In this example I m executing the command from 192.168.1.100 and I found a device that has IP 10.0.0.1
+In this example I m executing the command from 192.168.1.100 and I found a device that has IP 10.0.0.1,
-Perfect for finding lost or misconfigured devices, or devices that they don't get IP Address from DHCP
+this is perfect to find lost or misconfigured devices, or devices that are defective and they don't get IP Address from DHCP (they don't send ARP request on boot)

 ```shell
 ./arpscansniff.exe -type sniff